Written by: Jay Meadows, Exemplars CEO & Cornelis de Groot, Ph.D., Exemplars Secondary Math Editor

 Great problem solvers spend more time marinating in a task than in any other phase of the problem-solving process.

-As students work this spring to succeed on end-of-the-year tests, remember there are powerful tools for preparing them to be ready to use the math concepts and skills we spend years helping them develop.
+As students work this spring to succeed on end-of-the-year tests, remember there are powerful tools, like performance tasks, for preparing them to be ready to use the math concepts and skills we spend years helping them develop.
 These high-level expectations will help develop a generation of great problem solvers.